a-b-street/docs/book/src/tech/dev/testing.md

 5. If this manual inspection of the diff is good, they commit the new screenshots as the new goldenfiles.

+How do you actually run this test?
+Open the main sandbox mode (on a release build, unless you're very patient), go to debug mode (**Ctrl+D**), then hit "screenshot all of the everything" on the right.
+This will fly through a few maps, tiling them into screen-sized chunks and saving a screenshot for each one.
+The maps configured for this test are in `game/src/debug/mod.rs`, near the string `"screenshot all of the everything"`.

+This process produces a `screenshots/` directory.
+You can then use `./compare_screencaps.sh us phoenix tempe` to see if that map's screenshots have changed since the last recorded run of the test.
+This script assumes you've opted into the [input data](index.html#downloading-more-cities) and run the updater for the appropriate cities.
+It also assumes the `compare` command (from ImageMagick) and `feh` (to view images; you could change the script to something else).
+Very critically, all the stored screenshots are sized `1920 x 948` (from a `1920 x 1080` monitor, subtracting titlebars and such for my GNOME setup).
+The diffs won't make sense if the size is different!

+After confirming any diffs are intentional, the `./confirm_screencap.sh` script replaces the new source-of-truth in `data/input/us/phoenix/screenshots/tempe.zip` or similar.
+The `updater` tool is then used to upload the new data to S3 -- this is a step that currently only Dustin has access to run.

 ## data/regen.sh

 This tool regenerates all maps and scenarios from scratch.